Brand identity and printed material for Joyce Division, a collective of commercial film artists led by Dan Joyce.

 The logo itself is built out of the stop, play, pause and record buttons of the camera and this mark, like his camera, become the vehicle for different expressions and styles, constantly changing form and content across it’s applications and being rearranged and re-imagined in different playful ways.

-The business stationery continues this irreverent and off-beat theme.
-The invoice is executed and styled in the form of a penalty notice and his business cards have 52 iterations and are produced in the form of a pack of playing cards for him to carry and play, handing them out along the way.
-Including original illustrations by Pete Fowler and Jimi Mackay, the set are designed to be coveted and collected by followers.
+The invoice is executed and styled in the form of a penalty notice.
+His business cards have 52 iterations and are produced in the form of a pack of playing cards which include original illustrations by Pete Fowler and Jimi Mackay.
+A set designed to be coveted and collected by followers.

 - Client - Dan Joyce